Duga radar: Civilian identification

 Even from the earliest reports it was suspected that the signals were tests of an over-the-horizon radar, and this remained the most popular hypothesis during the Cold War.
 Several other theories were floated as well, including everything from jamming western broadcasts to submarine communications.
 The broadcast jamming theory was discarded early on when a monitoring survey showed that Radio Moscow and other pro-Soviet stations were just as badly affected by woodpecker interference as Western stations.

 As more information about the signal became available, its purpose as a radar signal became increasingly obvious.
 In particular, its signal contained a clearly recognizable structure in each BPSK modulated pulse, which was eventually identified as a 31-bit pseudo-random binary sequence with properties much like Barker codes, with a bit-width of 100 μs resulting in a 3.1 ms pulse.
 The auto-correlation of this pulse/sequence results in a single 100 μs pulse 31 times the amplitude of the received sequence, giving a resolution of 15 km (the distance light travels in 50 μs) and process gain of almost 30 dB.
 This system took advantage of pulse compression to increase the power of the received echoes thereby increasing the sensitivity and effective range.
 When a second Woodpecker appeared, located in eastern Russia, but also pointed toward the US and covering blank spots in the first system's pattern, this conclusion became inescapable.
 These further installations allowed for more precise pin-pointing of potential targets or missiles in multiple dimensions thanks in part to the properties of the Barker codes that allow for multiple radars operating on the same frequencies without significant interference.

-In 1988, the U.S. Federal Communications Commission (FCC) conducted a study on the Woodpecker signal.
+In 1988, the US Federal Communications Commission (FCC) conducted a study on the Woodpecker signal.
 Data analysis showed a pulse repetition interval (PRI) of about 90 ms, a frequency range of 7 to 19 MHz, a bandwidth of 0.02 to 0.8 MHz, and typical transmission time of 7 minutes.

 The pulses transmitted by the Woodpecker had a wide bandwidth, typically 40 kHz.
-Their repetition frequencies were 10Hz, 16Hz and 20 Hz with the most common frequency of 10 Hz, while the 16Hz and 20 Hz modes were rarely used.
+Their repetition frequencies were 10, 16 and 20 Hz with the most common frequency of 10 Hz, while the 16 and 20 Hz modes were rarely used.